davidaugustmoon/auriga/README.md

 * **loadgame**:                 Load a previously saved game.

 ### Cheat Sheet
+This list of commands and actions will navigate you through the entire game from start to finish.
+This is intended to aid graders on this assignment.
+It is not intended to be used when "playing" the game.

 Push the button to unlock the exit to the east.
 ```
 push button